Separate names with a comma.

-Discussion in 'Pens and Pencils and Paper' started by KAMM, Sep 2, 2012.
+Discussion in 'Pens, Pencils, Notebooks, and Notebook Covers' started by KAMM, Sep 2, 2012.

 I use my FPs at work all the time.

 Until that one day when you really need to write something down that's important and it stops or worse, leaks on you one day.
 I hate disposeables.
 As for a good cheap pen, a Parker Jotter at around $6.oo each works nicely.
 Still inexpensive too.

 I have never tried the parker jotter FP, but the bp was a nice pen.
 It just feels cheap

 I use a "Fisher Jotter" as my backup.
 (Parker Jotter with Fisher cartridge)